NicMcPhee/Iteration-4-The-Goonies/PROBLEMS.md

 Concerning the route guarder, simply adding that api call to the code should protect it.
 Finally, the print statements need to be found and erased before deployment.

-### 4) Google Maps Type Issues With Filtering
+### 5) Google Maps Type Issues With Filtering

 #### Explanation:
 The big issue here is that you have to fight a way to filter google maps if you're using a filter by the "formatted_address" ideally.
 Filtering by a string is usually intuitive, but you can't change the rides field in ride.ts to be the google maps object.
 It has to stay as an object or else the tests won't work.
 It's probably because google doesn't want you testing their stuff.

 #### Solution: N/A

+### 6) Filter by date or position in the database

+#### Explanation:
+We were not able to make a function that would switch between a filter that looks at the date time object and then just goes to filtering in the most basic format

+#### Solution: N/A

 ## Minor Issues:

-### 1) Radio buttons cannot be unselected on ride-list

-#### Explanation:
-The radio buttons allow for automatic filtering between offered and requested rides on the ride list.
-The default setting is that neither button is checked, and this means both requested AND offered rides are displayed.
-Pushing either button will show the rides that correspond to that button.
-However, these buttons cannot be unselected, so the user must refresh the page to see both offered and requested rides again.

 #### Solution:
 Not sure about this one either, though I suspect it is related to the settings of Angular's radio module.
 Some digging may be required to figure out the problem.
 An alternative solution that has used by other groups is to have a third radio button that allows for both requested and offered rides to be displayed.
 A third option would be to implement checkboxes, since these can easily be unchecked.

-### 2) Rides on PROFILE page show to opposite for nonSmoking
+### 1) Rides on PROFILE page show to opposite for nonSmoking

 #### Explanation:
 For listed rides on the profile page, the description shows the nonSmoking status of the ride.
 However, it shows the opposite of what it